kubernetes/kubeadm/kinder/doc/kind-kinder.md

 ## Differences

+Kinder provider an UX designed for helping kubeadm contributors and for kubeadm E2E tests;
-All the [kind](https://github.com/kubernetes-sigs/kind) commands will be available in kinder, side by side with additional commands designed for helping kubeadm contributors.
+Only few of the [kind](https://github.com/kubernetes-sigs/kind) commands will be available in kinder, because they are useful for the use cases targeted by kinder.

 _Building images:_
 - kinder support both containerd and docker as container runtime inside the images